VictoriaMetrics/VictoriaMetrics/docs/stream-aggregation.md

 De-duplicatation is performed after performing the input relabeling with `input_relabel_configs` - see [these docs](#relabeling).

+## Flush time alignment

+By default the time for aggregated data flush is aligned by the `interval` option specified in [aggregate config](#stream-aggregation-config).
+For example:
+- if `interval: 1m` is set, then the aggregated data is flushed to the storage at the end of every minute
+- if `interval: 1h` is set, then the aggregated data is flushed to the storage at the end of every hour

+If you do not need such an alignment, then set `no_align_flush_to_interval: true` option in the [aggregate config](#stream-aggregation-config).
+In this case aggregated data flushes will be aligned to the `vmagent` start time or to [config reload](#configuration-update) time.

+The aggregated data on the first and the last interval is dropped during `vmagent` start, restart or [config reload](#configuration-update), since the first and the last aggregation intervals are incomplete, so they usually contain incomplete confusing data.
+If you need preserving the aggregated data on these intervals, then set `flush_on_shutdown: true` option in the [aggregate config](#stream-aggregation-config).

 ## Use cases

 Stream aggregation can be used in the following cases: